0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 docker logs -f pbc-mainnet
 ````

-This should print a bunch of log statements.
+This prints a sequence of log statements.
 It will take the node hours to process the existing blocks in the ledger and catch up to the present.
 All the timestamps are in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and can therefore be offset up to 12 hours from your local time.

 In the [maintenance section](../node-operations/node-health-and-maintenance.md) you can see what the logs mean.